sandhaka/bolt-jwt/README.md

             JsonConvert.DeserializeObject<string[]>(
                 authorizationsList?.Value ?? throw new NullReferenceException("Authorizations claim"));

-        // Check is the user is authorized to access the resources foreach (var authorization in authorizations)
+        // Check if the user is authorized to access the resources foreach (var authorization in authorizations)
         {
             if (requirement.Authorizations.Contains(authorization))